 Porcelain Production

 Franz Goebel, owner of W. Goebel Porzellanfabrik, first saw Sister Maria’s work in 1933 on a set of Christmas notecards.
-While his company typically produced porcelain dinnerware and beer steins, Franz saw an opportunity to expand business into the world of figurines after seeing Hummel’s charming work.
-Sister Maria granted Goebel permission to use her drawings to create these collectibles with one caveat: all designs must receive a final approval from the convent before manufacturing.
-By 1935, production of the porcelain figurines was in full swing, immediately loved by the many.
-While Sister Maria faced an untimely death in 1946, her legacy lives on through the collection of drawings she left to the convent, which are still being used to create new figurines to this day.
+While his company typically produced porcelain dinnerware and beer steins, Franz saw an opportunity to expand the business into the world of figurines after seeing Hummel’s charming work.
+Sister Maria granted Goebel permission to use her drawings to create these collectibles with one caveat: all designs must receive final approval from the convent before manufacturing.
+By 1935, production of the porcelain figurines was in full swing and immediately loved by many.
+While Sister Maria faced an untimely death in 1946, her legacy lives on through the collection of drawings she left at the convent, which are still being used to create new figurines to this day.

 Popularity and Spread